andrew/ultimate-awesome/README.md

 - [awesome-blogs](https://github.com/rapulu/awesome-blogs) - A curated list of awesome blogs related to programming and tech in general.
 - [awesome-wayland](https://github.com/rcalixte/awesome-wayland) - A curated list of Wayland resources.
 - [awesome-arangodb](https://github.com/RienNeVaPlus/awesome-arangodb) - 🥑 List of awesome ArangoDB repositories and links.
+- [Design-Resources](https://github.com/SARAH-HADDAD/Design-Resources) - This repository is a collection of design resources that includes templates, stock photos, icons, fonts, color palettes.
 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
 - [awesome-sources](https://github.com/UlugbekMuslitdinov/awesome-sources) - Useful resources for every man in dev: sites, GitHub repositories and free-to-download books.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.